Farmer in the Sky: Plot summary

-Ganymede, where the story takes place.
+Ganymede, a moon of Jupiter, where the story takes place.

 In the future, food is carefully rationed on an overcrowded Earth.
 Teenager William "Bill" Lermer lives with his widowed father, George, who decides to emigrate to the farming colony on Ganymede, one of Jupiter's moons.
 After George marries Molly Kenyon, the couple, Bill, and Molly's daughter Peggy embark on the 'torchship' Mayflower.
 On the journey, Bill saves his bunkmates from asphyxiation by improvising a patch when a meteor punctures their compartment.
 During the trip, all the children attend class; also, to combat the boredom of the long trip, the Boy Scouts among the passengers form troops.
 (Because the novel was originally written to be serialized in the Boy Scout magazine Boys' Life, Bill's participation in the Scouts is pervasive, mentioned at least once per chapter.)

 When they arrive on Ganymede, an unpleasant surprise awaits the newcomers.
 The arriving group is much larger than the colony wanted or can easily absorb.
 The soil has to be built from scratch by pulverizing boulders and lava flows, then seeding the resulting dust with carefully formulated organic material, and the rock crushers are in short supply.
 While some whine about the injustice of it all, Bill accepts an invitation to live with his prospective neighbors, a prosperous farmer and his large, hard-working family, to learn the needed skills, while his father signs on as an engineer in the town of Leda.
 Peggy, unable to adjust to the low pressure atmosphere, has to stay in a bubble in the hospital.
 When the Lermers are finally reunited on their own homestead, they build their house with a pressurized room for Peggy.